bvm-org/bvm/README.md

 There is an **implicit default operator**.
 This is overloaded and will be explained part by part.
-When an opcode is encountered which is not a built-in opcode, this default operator is invoked. *If the opcode encountered is a number, the number will be pushed onto the operand stack.* Thus we can rewrite the above as:
+When an opcode is encountered which is not a built-in opcode, this default operator is invoked. *If the opcode encountered is a number (or a character), the number will be pushed onto the operand stack.* Thus we can rewrite the above as:

     bvm> 13 3 5 ADD COUNT RETURN
     [13, 8]